kurron/clojure-stack-experiment/README.md

     * type - ref (points to Language Descriptor)
     * cardinality - many
     * component - true (destroy Descriptor if Character is destroyed)
+  * character/traits
+    * type - ref (points to Trait)
+    * cardinality - many
+    * component - false (do not destroy Trait if Character is destroyed)